Summer Intensive 2018

 ● Classes include: ballet technique, character, modern, jazz, musical theatre, hula and body conditioning.

 ● All levels may have the opportunity to participate in a full-length ballet performance at the culmination of training on August 3rd, 4th and 5th at the Blaisdell Concert Hall.
+This summer’s performance will be Sleeping Beauty choreographed by Devon Carney, Artistic Director of the Kansas City Ballet.

 ● The Summer Intensive program draws students from around the state, across the mainland, and internationally.